Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 - have certain close family connections in Mexico, or

-- apply for retirement status and prove they have sufficient monthly income (or substantial assets) to support themselves, or
+- apply for retirement status and prove they have sufficient qualifying monthly income or savings (and some consulates require applicants to be retired), or

 - have 4 consecutive years of regular status as Temporary Resident, or

-- have 2 consecutive years of regular status as Temporary Resident where that Temporary Visa was issued through marriage to a Mexican National or a foreign permanent resident, or
+- have 2 consecutive years of regular status as Temporary Resident where that Temporary residency was issued through marriage to a Mexican national or a foreign permanent resident, or

 - meet a minimum score under the Points System*, or